Access and reuse policies.

 Article 122.- The penalties provided for in the preceding articles will be increased by half when the crimes indicated are committed concerning a work, product, or production not intended for disclosure, or with usurpation of paternity, or with deformation, mutilation, or other modification of the work, product or production that endangers their decorum or the reputation of one of the persons protected by the Law.

 Art.188.
 Penal Code of Ecuador

 Art.
-188.- The crime of plagiarism is committed by seizing another person by means of violence, threats, seduction or deception, whether to sell or put them against their will at the service of another, or to obtain any utility, or to force them to pay rescue or deliver a movable thing, or extend, deliver or sign a document that provides or may have legal effects, or to compel it to do or omit to do something, or to compel a third party to execute one of the indicated acts tending to the release of the plagiarist.
+188.- The crime of plagiarism is committed by seizing another person using violence, threats, seduction, or deception, whether to sell or put them against their will at the service of another, to obtain any utility, or to force them to pay rescue or deliver a movable thing, or extend, deliver or sign a document that provides or may have legal effects, or to compel it to do or omit to do something, or to compel a third party to execute one of the indicated acts tending to the release of the plagiarist.
 Note: Article replaced by Law No. 47, published in Official Gazette 422 of September 28, 2001.

 Available at: http://www.oas.org/juridico/PDFs/mesicic4_ecu_penal.pdf